-This Reference Architecture implements at a minimum eight (8) separate Layer 2 vLANs:
+This Reference Architecture implements at a minimum eight (8) separate Layer 2 VLANs:

-• Management/Out of Band (OOB) Network - iDRAC connections can be routed to an external network.
-All OpenStack HA Controllers need direct access to this for IPMI operations.
+- Management/Out of Band (OOB) Network iDRAC connections can be routed to an external network.
+All OpenStack HA Controllers need direct access to this network for IPMI operations. - Internal Networks VLAN for Tenants Sets up the backend network for Nova and the VMs to use. - Public API Network VLAN Sets up the network connection to a router that is external to the cluster.
+The network is used by the front-end network for routable traffic to individual VMs, access to the OpenStack API, RADOS Gateway, and the Horizon GUI.
+Depending upon the network configuration these networks may be either shared or routed, as needed.
+The RHEL OSP Director Node requires access to the Public API Network.

-- Internal Networks vLAN for Tenants Sets up the backend network for Nova and the VMs to use. - Public API Network vLAN Sets up the network connection to a router external to the cluster.
-The network is used for the front-end network for routable traffic to individual VMs, access to the OpenStack API, RADOW Gateway, and the Horizon GUI.
-Depending upon the network configuration these networks may be shared, or routed as needed.
-Access to the External API Network by the Tempest Test Node is required. - External Network vLAN for Tenants Set up a network that will support the floating IP's and default external gateway for tenants and virtual machines.
-This connection is through a router external to the cluster - Provisioning Network vLAN Connects a NIC from all nodes into the fabric, used for setup and provisioning of the OpenStack servers. - Private API Network vLAN Used for communication between OpenStack Controllers, Tempest Test Node, and Compute nodes for RESTful API and cluster communications. - Storage Network vLAN Used by all the nodes for the data plane reads/writes to communicate to OpenStack Storage, setup, and provisioning of the Ceph storage cluster, and when included, the Dell Storage PS Series or SC Series arrays. - Storage Clustering Network vLAN Used by all Storage nodes for replication and data checks (Ceph clustering).
+- External Network VLAN for Tenants- Sets up a network that will support the floating IPs and default external gateway for tenants and virtual machines.
+This connection is through a router external to the cluster. - Provisioning Network VLAN Connects a NIC from all nodes into the fabric, used for setup and provisioning of the OpenStack servers. - Private API Network VLAN Used for communication between OpenStack Controllers, the RHEL OSP Director Node, and Compute nodes for Private API and cluster communications. - Storage Network VLAN Used by all nodes for the data plane reads/writes to communicate to OpenStack Storage; setup, and provisioning of the Red Hat Ceph Storage cluster; and when included, the Dell Storage PS Series or SC Series arrays. - Storage Clustering Network VLAN Used by all Storage nodes for replication and data checks (Red Hat Ceph Storage clustering).